StanfordBDHG/OMHModels/README.md

 <!--

-This source file is part of the TemplatePackage open source project
+This source file is part of the OMHModels open source project

 SPDX-FileCopyrightText: 2022 Stanford University and the project authors (see CONTRIBUTORS.md)